ZhenyingZhu/StudyNotes/AIAndData.md

 - Claude Sonnet 4.6 might be having the issue.
 4.5 is better.
 - Claude Opus 4.6 is very slow

+AI got dumb when the conversation gets long, ask it to summarize the requirement once a while so that it can restart

 ### Model difference

 Cloude 4 seems the best.